Updated June 10, 2026

 2. Grinding

-A grinding sound usually means the pads are worn through and metal is contacting the rotor.
-This damages rotors fast — stop driving and address it.
+A grinding or growling sound under braking usually means the pads are worn through and the metal backing plate is contacting the rotor.
+Every stop is now grinding metal against metal.

 3. Longer stopping distances or a soft pedal